Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 Reference Mild TBI and risk of Parkinson disease: A Chronic Effects of Neurotrauma Consortium Study

 Parkinsonism is any condition which causes any of the movement disorders associated with Parkinson's Disease such as tremors, slow movement, impaired speech or stiff muscle movement.
 Parkinson's Disease is a single and a prevalent cause of Parkinsonism, but not the only cause.
 There are two forms of a stroke, an ischemic stroke which is caused by blood vessel blockage and hemorrhagic strokes caused by internal bleeding.
 About 87% of strokes are ischemic, the rest being hemorrhagic.
 Strokes including "small vessel strokes" can cause Vascular (Multi-Infarct) Parkinsonism by directly affecting the substantia nigra or the basal ganglia regions of the brain.
-It is important to note that this form of Parkinsonism is different than the traditional neurodegenerative Parkinson's Disease in that the symptoms appear more suddenly but are the same.
-It is estimated that approximately 3% to 6% of all cases of Parkinsonism may have a vascular cause.
-It is typical that Vascular Parkinsonism affects walking and gait and the lower limbs.
-When trying to diagnose Vascular Parkinsonism, the neurologist will typically find a normal Dopamine transporter (DAT) scan but an abnormal and damaged striatum.
-Stroke symptoms of any magnitude are generally characterized by sudden numbness or weakness of the face, arm or leg, especially on one side of the body, trouble seeing, speaking, walking or a head ache.
-Vascular parkinsonism does not respond as well to the typical medications used to treat Parkinson's disease and is treated as a vascular rather than neurological problem.
-The brief mini strokes are called an Transient Ischemic Attack (TIA), having the same symptoms as a stroke but last less than 12 hours and more commonly less than an hour, often resolving themselves.
-A TIA episode should not be ignored as it is often an indicator of a larger stroke to follow.
+Vascular Parkinsonism often involves the lower part of the body more than the upper part of the body and typically develops symptoms of parkinsonism on the opposite side of the body from the area of the brain affected.
+The blood vessel blockage is typically casued by:

 The atherosclerotic blockage and lesions are composed of cellular material, blood vessle muscle, macrophages, lipid particles, cholesterol crystal, calcification, fibrous overgrowths and connective tissue.